PeterLuschny/Calendars.jl/README.md

 We recommend using the European calendar to avoid errors and confusion by extending the Gregorian calendar rules backward to the dates preceding its official introduction in 1582, as the common calendar `CE` does.
 However, if you are not working with dates older than 400 years, this distinction is irrelevant, and the use of `CE` brings no disadvantages.

 We do not use the acronym `AD` ("Anno Domini nostri Jesu Christi") but use `JD` instead, which stands for the Julian dates.
-[AD](https://en.wikipedia.org/wiki/Anno_Domini) is an acronym invented by a 6th-century [monk](https://en.wikipedia.org/wiki/Dionysius_Exiguus), member of the Roman Curia, in a successful attempt to usurp the Roman calendar for the Catholic church.
-Nothing would have seemed more absurd to Julius Caesar, Pontifex Maximus, the Roman state religion chief priest.
-He wouldn't give his name to and put his calendar reform at the service of a Jewish sect--if it existed in his day.
+[AD](https://en.wikipedia.org/wiki/Anno_Domini) is an acronym invented by a 6th-century [monk](https://en.wikipedia.org/wiki/Dionysius_Exiguus), member of the Roman Curia.
 Nowadays, the `AD` terminology is exclusive to non-Christian people.
-However, we keep the start of the epoch and the same numbers for `AD` years and allow the use of `AD` as an option.
+However, we keep the start of the epoch and allow the use of `AD` as an option.

 Dates can be converted from one to another.
 We follow ISO 8601 for calendar date representations: Year, followed by the month, then the day, `YYYY-MM-DD`.
 This order is also used in the signature of the functions.
 For example, 2022-07-12 represents the 12th of July 2022.
 We extend this notation by prefixing it with two letters, the acronyms of the names of calendars given in the table above: `CE-YYYY-MM-DD`, `JD-YYYY-MM-DD`, `AM-YYYY-MM-DD` and so on.